 Picklebet features a huge range of eSports-specific markets.
 Head to head bets are usually displayed in front.
 But if you expand the tab, you’ll see many more markets available, including handicaps, total maps, spread bets and player props.

-The important thing to point out is that Picklebet offers much more eSports events and markets than other top Aussie bookies, like bet365 or Unibet.
+The important thing to point out is that Picklebet doesn’t offer much more eSports events and markets than other top Aussie bookies, like bet365 or Unibet.
 This is why we think they are better options.
 With bet365 or Unibet you get almost the range of eSports bets, plus an option to bet on any other sports.

 Picklebet came last in this test by a close margin, meaning that in this case, they have the least attractive odds.
-However, keep in mind that this is only based on one market, so don’t be surprised if you see them come on top in some other situation.
+However, keep in mind that this is based on only one market.
 That’s why I suggest you do a separate odds comparison test before each bet, just to be sure you’re getting the best offer.